 Within 15 minutes of installing the Leupold Mark 5, the little Savage Recon was hitting a 12-inch gong with near-boring reliability, with 55 grain FMJ, in a variable 8- to 12 mph wind.
 The Mark 5 enabled this AR to perform at a high level with average ammunition, in a short time.
 On the long-range precision rifle this scope is built to match, paired with only a basic understanding of ballistics, incredible results are within reach for just about any shooter.

 The Mark 5 is priced in the ballpark of other precision riflescopes of this type, with the advantage of a wide range of reticle choices.
 The sample scope, is priced at $2,729.99.
 The bottom of the price range features the non-illuminated TMR reticle, at $2,399.99, and the same reticle, in the illuminated version, is represented at the top, $2,989.99.
-Actual retail prices will vary.
+Actual retail prices will vary, like this one found on Amazon for under $1,800.